kareem-abdelmuttalib/KAREEM-DarkExec/README.md

 ## ⚠️ Legal Warning

 This program is a **destructive system utility** designed to irreversibly damage Windows-based operating systems.
-It performs low-level operations such as boot sector corruption, registry deletion, file encryption, and forced system reboots.
+It executes destructive actions at the system level, such as overwriting the boot sector, deleting critical registry hives, encrypting files, and initiating an immediate forced reboot.

 This project is provided **strictly for local experimental use** within isolated test environments.
 **Running this tool on any system you do not fully own and control is illegal and unethical.**